 - $25,000 per accident for property damage

-- From the time the driver accepts a ride request until they drop the passenger off, they are covered by auto liability and uninsured/ underinsured motorist coverage up to $1 million per accident for injuries; for property damage, they’re covered by contingent collision and comprehensive coverage up to the crash value of the vehicle or the repair cost, whichever is less.
+- From the time the driver accepts a ride request until they drop the passenger off, they are covered by auto liability and uninsured/ underinsured motorist coverage up to $1 million per accident for injuries; for property damage, they’re covered by contingent collision and comprehensive coverage up to the cash value of the vehicle or the repair cost, whichever is less.

 Based on the coverage available for these rideshare companies, you may be eligible to get compensation for your injuries, including medical bills, lost wages, pain and suffering, and more.